ravina029/FakeNewsClassifier/README.md

-# Building Information
+# Key Features:
 1. datset link: data is downloaded from kaggle, https://www.kaggle.com/datasets/hassanamin/textdb3/data
 2. The machine learning model uses a Passive Aggressive Classifier trained on TF-IDF vectorsand gave an accuracy of >92%.
 3. NLP techniques for text preprocessing.Text preprocessing involves stemming and stop word removal.
-4. Scikit-learn for the machine learning model.
-5. Streamlit for the web application.
+4. Created a user-friendly web application using Streamlit for news classification.

 # Results: